 He is a retired U.S. Air Force Reserve Colonel with six years of active duty service and twenty-five years in the ready reserve.
 He is also a decorated veteran of the Vietnam War.

 Director of Crisis Pregnancy Outreach

-Mrs. Cunningham directed a task force to establish Choices Medical Clinic which opened December 6, 1999 and is located in Wichita, Kansas.
-This crisis pregnancy medical clinic is located next door to the largest abortion facility in the Midwest, one which specializes in late term abortions.
+Mrs. Cunningham directed a task force to establish Choices Medical Clinic (CMC), which opened December 6, 1999, and is located in Wichita, Kansas.
+This clinic was located next door to a notorious late-term abortionist, and CMC is still serving women today.

 Fletcher Armstrong, Ph.D.

 Director, CBR Southeast